50storm/CS50_Project0/README.md

 # interest.html
 This page show my interest.
-My hobbies are travelling and trying local delicous food.
+My hobbies are travelling and eating delicious food.
 I made their carousels by taking advantage of Bootstrap's carousels

 # resume.html
 This page is to let visitors know about my background.